All About Logging Equipment Operators

 - Calculate total board feet, cordage, or other wood measurement units, using conversion tables.

 - Drive tractors for the purpose of building or repairing logging and skid roads.

-Qualities of a Logging Equipment Operator
+Skills Needed to be a Logging Equipment Operator

 Operation and Control: Controlling operations of equipment or systems.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.